-It sounds amazing, and it is when it’s done right.
+It sounds fantastic, and it is, when it’s done right.
 But large systems projects are expensive exercises.
 And too often the results are disappointing and rarely meet their business objectives.
 And then you are stuck with them: ERP systems generally have a lifetime of seven years or more.

 This ERP implementation plan provides some key pointers.
 It can be a primer if you’re about to start, or even a useful review when you’re halfway through.

 You may also be interested in our blog post Do you actually need an ERP project?

 Has there been an open workshop at Board level to agree on the basic business objectives?
 The objective isn’t to implement a new MRP or ERP, it’s to deliver specific business outcomes… What are they?
 Has everyone agreed on them?

 Be specific.
 For example, an objective may be to halve manufacturing cycle/throughput time; to remove four FTEs by avoiding any rekeying between the ERP and website; or to eliminate errors in labelling by automating label production.

 Get them all in writing and get all the senior team to sign off.
 Yes, put ink on the paper!

 In everyday business language, document the key things the systems must do, or must enable, or must achieve.
 This might be a list of forty or fifty statements, such as, ‘telesales handling staff can see accurate stock info and pricing on any products within thirty seconds.’